attune-api/attune-ruby/README.md

 # Attune

 A client for the [Attune ranking API](http://attune.co/).
-Build using the excellent [faraday](https://github.com/lostisland/faraday) library.
+Built using the excellent [faraday](https://github.com/lostisland/faraday) library.

 ## Installation